sbangariGIT/cs326-final-adblockers/docs/milestone2.md

 ## Team Overview ##

 1. Anurag Gumidelli (Anurag-Gumidelli):
+<br>1.
+Added express routes and morgan integration to the server.js file
+<br>2.
+Reviewed and fixed search functionality in group_search.js and landing.js
+<br>3.
+Edited UI view of profile.html and edit_profile.html
+<br>4.
+Deployed Project on Heroku and edited all code to work on heroku, updated port and cleaned the fetch requests.
+<br>5.
+Added create_group.js invite function to load and send invites to people added in the invite list.
+<br>6.
+Added API calls for create_group.html

 2. Sai Rohan Bangari (sbangariGIT):
 <br>1.Updated the index.html and group_search.html to have the UI elements render via js.